pruge/rinclude/README.md

 usage

 // option
-// if folder have ".generateIndex" file, then generate index.js
+// if folder have ".generateIndex" file
+// then generate index.js

+see example

 ```
 var include = require('rinclude');